rajaryan0528/Practical-File-2/README.md

 # Practical-File-2
-These problems were also solved during the course of undergraduate study for the coure **Programming Fundamentals Using C++** in the semester.
+These problems were also solved during the course of undergraduate study for the coure **Programming Fundamentals Using C++** in the  first semester.